fixermark/petris/README.md

 [YY-CHR](https://www.romhacking.net/utilities/119/), but any CHR editor should work fine.

+Game music is in the `gametheme.fms` file, which is a FamiStudio project file (https://famistudio.org/).
+If changed, the music in the game can be updated as follows:

+1. In FamiStudio, select Export and export as "FamiStudio Music Code"
+2. The resulting file has CRLF endings.
+Convert to LF.
+3. In `petris.bas`, replace the code between `asm` and `endasm` in the section labeled `petris-gametheme` with the contents of the exported file.
+4. Run `make` to compile in the new theme song.

 Pull requests are generally unlikely to be accepted (even the bugs matter in a NES game!), but branches and fun hacks are extremely encouraged.
 Add features!
 Make more adorable dogs!
 Have fun!